Whole30 Chopped Salad with Citrus

 Make the Salad

-In a beautiful large platter or bowl, combine the iceberg and red cabbage.
+In a beautiful large platter or bowl, combine the romaine (and arugula if using) and red cabbage.
 Sprinkle with salt.
 Then create a beautiful salad by adding all the remaining vegetables, chicken, and Marinated Red Onions.
 When ready to eat, add some of the dressing and toss to coat.
 Serve with more dressing on the side.

 Notes